(866) 615-9507

 Posted on Wednesday, August 7th, 2024 at 9:00 am

-What Is an Employee Welfare Plan Exempt From ERISA Regulations_ ImageWhen it comes to employee benefits, the Employee Retirement Income Security Act (ERISA) plays a crucial role in protecting workers’ interests.
+What Is an Employee Welfare Plan Exempt From ERISA Regulations_ ImageThe Employee Retirement Income Security Act (ERISA) protects workers’ interests regarding employee benefits.
 However, not all employee welfare plans fall under ERISA’s jurisdiction.
-Understanding what makes an employee welfare plan exempt from ERISA regulations is important for both employers and employees.
+Understanding what makes an employee welfare plan exempt from ERISA regulations is important for employers and employees.

 Understanding ERISA and Employee Welfare Plans